Change of Major Students

 The ICMA must be feasible to complete and be completed in no more than two quarters.

 F. Academic Standing

 A change of major agreement will be void if a student is academically disqualified prior to the completion of the agreement.

 II.
 Requesting a Change of Major

 - Meet with current advisor to review major options and talk about career paths.
 Consider, also, consulting with Career Services, other advisors, and faculty and/or department heads/chairs in both current and Landscape Architecture majors.

-- Meet with the Landscape Architecture Department Chair (or designee) to determine the likelihood of success in the Landscape Architecture major.
+- Meet with the Landscape Architecture Department Head (or designee) to determine the likelihood of success in the Landscape Architecture major.